RECOMMENDATIONS

 Selected Resources on Women & Men in Ministry Partnership

-Two particular books the foundation for thinking about women and men in ministry partnership.
+Two particular books form the foundation for thinking about women and men in ministry partnership.
 Equal to the Task by Ruth Haley Barton was published in 1998, and Becoming Colleagues by Carol Becker came out in 2001.
 Both are out of print, but they are each terrific.

 More recent additions to the literature in this area include Better Together by Danielle Strickland and Beyond Awkward Side Hugs by Bronwyn Lea.